-We invite all students at Gettysburg College to audition for instrumental ensembles, including Wind Symphony and Symphony Orchestra.
-There is only one audition for both ensembles.
+We invite all students at Gettysburg College to audition for instrumental ensembles.
 All prospective ensemble members must audition, regardless of prior ensemble membership.

 Music majors, music minors in their first four semesters of participation, and students on a music scholarship whose principal instrument is a string, woodwind, brass or percussion instrument must take part in these auditions; please review the ensemble participation policy in the Sunderman Conservatory Student Handbook.

 Ensemble Plans in Fall 2020